valillon/valillon.github.io/_posts/2020-11-11-facial_serendipities.markdown

 An hallucination effect was recently showcased by [DeepDream](https://ai.googleblog.com/2015/06/inceptionism-going-deeper-into-neural.html), a computer algorithm called gradient based optimization for Deep Neural Networks (DNNs), by which figures previously learned by the net amazingly pop-up from the structures in the image.

 DNNs —biologically inspired, but not a faithful mimic of the human brain nature— have the capacity of learning highly complex and abstract patterns.
-They result in a powerful tool for detecting objects —also faces— in a great variety of poses not necessarily seen during the training stage.
+They result in a powerful tool for detecting objects, also faces, in a great variety of poses not necessarily seen during the training stage.
 This is call *generalization*.

 A remarkable neural model is *Single Shot Scale-Invariant Face Detector* ([S3FD](https://github.com/sfzhang15/SFD)).
 It shows a superb generalization performance at finding faces with different sizes and view angles, even partially occluded.
 Particularly, in this experiment S3FD has been employed not to find real faces, but patterns which resemble faces at first glance and in their ambiguity witness a great captivating and emotional power.

 The following facial serendipities have been automatically discovered from ~25K pictures of the [Little Unsplash Dataset](https://github.com/unsplash/datasets).
 For such a search, the scores estimated by S3FD —which stand for the probability of being a face— were considered exclusively between 0.5 and 1.0.
 Curiously, while many false positives were encountered, in the end it turned out that the higher or lower score was not particularly relevant to determine the real visual impact the serendipity possesses.
+Furthermore, it worths noting that some faces are more perceptible after being cropped, from its source image, in a separated frame.
+Others also required being rotated to stand up or being displayed at proper viewing size.

 [![](/assets/serendipity/S_052-BB0-photo-1564298933651-4dd9a8b814b6.jpg){: .height-small_fixed}](https://unsplash.com/photos/W4HN8SjPO0M)
 [![](/assets/serendipity/S_053-BB0-photo-1449870877465-2492f06ed718.jpg){: .height-small_fixed}](https://unsplash.com/photos/hcbSImc8cdY)